-We merged data from these different archival sources and obtained unbalanced panel time-series, cross-sectional data consisting of 452 firm-year observations across 113 firms for the 2001-2004 periods.
-However, one year's data are lost because we employed the lagging process (2001-2003 for CSR, product quality, and innovativeness; 2002-2004 for customer satisfaction, Tobin's q, and stock return) to reduce the endogeneity bias and reverse-causality concerns described previously.
+We merged data from these different archival sources and obtained an unbalanced panel time-series, cross-sectional data consisting of 452 firm-year observations across 113 firms for the 2001-2004 time periods.
+However, one year's data is lost, because we employed the lagging process (2001-2003 for CSR, product quality, and innovativeness; 2002-2004 for customer satisfaction, Tobin's q, and stock return) to reduce the endogeneity bias and reverse causality concerns as described earlier.
 Thus, we were able to use 339 data points for hypotheses testing.
-This merged data set includes individual firms in various industries, ranging from durables (e.g., automobiles, household appliances, personal computers), to nondurables (e.g., cigarettes; athletic shoes; services, such as airlines, hotels, and utilities), to retail (e.g., department stores, discount stores, supermarkets), among others.
-Although FAMA has ratings of CSR, innovativeness capability, and product quality for approximately 580 firms (Cho and Pucik 2005; Fortune 2005) and ACSI has data on approximately 190 firms/brands (Fornell et al. 1996; Fornell et al. 2006; Gruca and Rego 2005; Morgan and Rego 2006), we were not able to obtain a larger sample of firms in the merged final data set.
-This is because many firms included in Fortune's source are not represented in the ACSI source and because the same firm may have several brands in the ACSI (Anderson, Fornell, and Mazvancheryl 2004).
-We also tried to search other relevant secondary sources (Standard & Poor's industry reports, company annual reports, Compact Disclosure, and Moody's report) to cross-validate our final data set spanning the period from 2001 to 2004.
+This merged dataset includes individual firms in various industries ranging from durables (e.g., automobiles, household appliances, and personal computers), nondurables (e.g., cigarettes and athletic shoes, services like airlines, hotels, and utilities), to retail (e.g., department and discount stores as well as supermarkets), and others.
+Although FAMA has ratings of CSR, innovativeness capability, and product quality for about 580 firms (Cho and Pucik 2005; Fortune 2005) and ACSI has data on around 190 firms/brands (Fornell et al. 1996, 2006; Gruca and Rego 2005; Morgan and Rego 2006), we were not able to obtain a larger sample of firms in the merged final dataset.
+This is because many firms included in Fortune's source are not represented in the ACSI source, and because the same firm may have several brands in ACSI (Anderson, Fornell and

+Mazvancheryl 2004).
+We also tried to search other relevant secondary sources (Standard & Poor's industry reports, company annual reports, Compact Disclosure, and Moody's report) to cross validate our final dataset spanning the period from 2001 to 2004.

-Note that COMPUSTAT does not have complete data points for all variables.
-For example, because COMPUS-TAT does not require companies to report their R&D investments (volunteered responses only; see Joseph and Richardson 2002), we found that more than 40% of observations for the control variable of R&D are missing across the years.
-Before testing the hypotheses, we controlled for the covariates using the same approach applied in prior studies (e.g., Ahearne, Bhattacharya, and Gruen 2005; Pan, Ratchford, and Shankar 2002).
-In particular, we ran a linear regression with all control variables (firm-level and industry-level) as independent variables and Tobin's q as the dependent variable.
-We saved the unstandardized residuals from this regression and then used them as the surrogate for Tobin's q in all structural equation models (SEMs).
-We also applied this approach to obtain the surrogates for stock return.
+It should be noted that COMPUSTAT does not have complete data points for all variables.
+For example, because COMPUSTAT does not require companies to report their R&D investments (volunteered responses only; see Joseph and Richardson 2002), we found that over 40% observations for the control variable of R&D are missing across the years.
+Before testing the hypotheses, we control for the covariates using the same approach applied in prior studies (e.g., Ahearne, Bhattacharya, and Gruen 2005; Pan, Ratchford, and Shankar 2002).
+Particularly, a linear regression was run with all control variables (firm-level and industry-level) as independent variables and Tobin's q as the dependent variable.
+The unstandardized residuals from this regression are saved and then used as the surrogate for Tobin's q in all SEM models.
+Similarly, this approach was also applied in order to obtain the surrogates for stock return.
+Next, we present the measurement model and data analysis results.